-Located in the Guanacaste Province in the northwest Pacific coast of Costa Rica, Tamarindo enjoys a prime location for nature exploration and water activities.
+Located in the Guanacaste Province on the northwest Pacific coast of Costa Rica, Tamarindo enjoys a prime location for nature exploration and water activities.

 Things to Do in Tamarindo